 High damage output in both single target AND AOE!

 Fire and forget abilities/pets which do NOT require double baring of the same skills (unlike the sorcerer)

 Incredible ultimate gain from our Necrotic Potency IF used correctly!

 Major Vulnerability (30% damage done increase to target for EVERYONE) from our Colossus Ultimate

 At execute range we have a passive which greatly improves our critical chance!

-Just for critical hitting, we can HEAL from our set (briarheart) so we potentially have a build in “crit surge” (sorcerer ability)
+Just for critical hitting, we can HEAL from our set (Briarheart) so we potentially have a built-in “crit surge” (sorcerer ability)